tc39/proposal-observable/README.md

 });
 ```

-Because observers implement the generator interface, we can use a generator function
+Because observers implement the ES6 **generator** interface, we can use a generator
-to consume the stream.
+function to consume the events.

 ```js
 function consumer() {